vyperlang/vyper/docs/control-structures.rst

 .. _function-visibility:

 You can optionally declare a function's visibility by using a :ref:`decorator <function-decorators>`.
-There are three visibility levels in vyper:
+There are three visibility levels in Vyper:

     * **External**: exposed in the selector table, can be called by an external call into this contract
-    * **Internal**: can be invoked only from within this contract. not available to external callers
+    * **Internal** (default): can be invoked only from within this contract.
+Not available to external callers
     * **Deploy**: constructor code.
 This is code which is invoked once in the lifetime of a contract, upon its deploy.
 It is not available at runtime to either external callers or internal call invocations.
-Currently, only the :ref:`__init__() function <init-function>` may be marked as ``@deploy``.
+At this time, only the :ref:`__init__() function <init-function>` may be marked as ``@deploy``.

 External Functions